joshbav/k8s-host-ingress/README.md

 #### Browser test

-Wait 30 seconds, most of this is the container pull from dockerhub
+Wait 30 seconds, most of this is the container pull from Docker Hub.

 Open browser to www.nginx.test
-Should show default NGINX page
+Should show default NGINX page.

 Open browser to www.apache.test
 It should show default Apache page (“it works”).